Least Squares Estimation For Hierarchical Data: Introduction

 \begin{itemize} \item Household or Group Quarters Type (HHGQ), 8 levels: Provides counts of those living in households, correctional facilities for adults, juvenile facilities, nursing facilities/skilled-nursing facilities, other institutional facilities, college/university student housing, military quarters, and those living in other non-institutional facilities \item Voting Age (VOTING\_AGE), 2 levels: Provides counts of individuals that are age 17 or younger and those that are age 18 or older \item Hispanic or Latino Origin (HISPANIC), 2 levels: Provides counts of individuals that are Hispanic/Latino and those that are not Hispanic or Latino \item Census Race (CENRACE), 63 levels: Provides counts of individuals that identify as each combination of Black/African American, American Indian/Native Alaskan, Asian, Native Hawaiian/Pacific Islander, White, and some other race, except ``none of the above." \end{itemize}

+As described above, the tabulations used to define each noisy measurement in the noisy measurements is defined as the cross product of subsets of one or more of these attributes.
+After each confidential scalar element of the tabulation is computed, the final noisy measurement is defined by adding a mean-zero independent random variable to this scalar.
+Specifically, these random variables each follow a \textit{discrete Gaussian} distribution \citep{canonne2020discrete}, which has a probability mass function given by

+but, unlike the Gaussian distribution, it has a support given by the integers.
+The parameter $\sigma^2$ for each of these random variables depends on both the vertex and tabulation, and was set to be consistent with a $\rho$-zCDP privacy accounting framework \citep{bun2016concentrated}; for more detail, see \cite{abowd20222020}.

-Note that \cite{DHCddps} provides instructions for downloading the Redistricting Data File NMFs, both with unobserved confidential histogram counts defined using 2010 and using 2020 data, as well as the NMFs for DHC DAS executions.
-The DHC NMFs use larger schemas than the Redistricting Data File schemas to support the estimation of more granular queries.
-For example, while the persons universe Redistricting Data File schema described above consists of $n = 2,016 = 8 \times 2 \times 2 \times 63$ detailed histogram cells for each geounit, the persons universe DHC schema consists of 1,227,744 detailed cells.
+Note that \cite{DHCddps} provides instructions for downloading the production 2020 Redistricting Data File and DHC noisy measurements.
+The DHC noisy measurements use a larger schema (\textit{i.e.}, one that is strictly more granular) than the Redistricting Data File schema to support the estimation of more detailed tabulations.
+For example, while the persons universe Redistricting Data File schema described above consists of $n = 2,016 = 8 \times 2 \times 2 \times 63$ detailed histogram cells in each vertex, the persons universe DHC schema consists of 1,227,744 detailed cells in each vertex.